erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 The form supports markdown input, repeating elements a (dynamic) number of times, and conditionally displaying certain elements.

+## TODO

+- Create a markdown component: put in markdown, and use slimdown or marked (configurable) to render HTML
+- Create a handlebars component: put in a template and an object, and render HTML

 ## Process

 Start with a TypeScript interface of the desired object.